SyCip Gorres Velayo & Co.: Secession

 In 1988 senior partner Benjamin Punongbayan left SGV with banker José Araullo to form Punongbayan & Araullo.
 Mario Mananghaya, another SGV partner, went on to establish former KPMG member, Laya Mananghaya & Company, later sold to a consortium owned by former SGV chairman Cesar Purisima in 2007, having grown the firm to the second or third biggest accounting firm in the country.

 Victorias Milling Corporation

 In 2000, the country's local accountant's professional body reprimanded SGV, then an Andersen affiliate in the Philippines, in relation to its audit with Victorias Milling Company.
 SGV withdrew audit reports worth three years after it was found out that it certified them without checking, which were later determined to be fraudulent.

 Ernst & Young affiliation

 SGV distanced itself from Arthur Andersen in 2002, after the latter became involved in the Enron scandal.
 SGV & Company became a member practice of Ernst & Young on September 1, 2002.
-Previously the Ernest & Young affiliate in the country was Punongbayan & Araullo.
+Previously the Ernst & Young affiliate in the country was Punongbayan & Araullo.